StarCraft Is Now Free, Nearly 20 Years After Its Release

 There are still thousands of people playing SC1 online at any given time, 20 years after its release.
 EA already shut down the servers for most of the Command and Conquer games years ago.

+You are such a disgusting human being.
+GPL will fuck your mother.

-Free still means freedom to some of us (Score:2, Flamebait)
+Free still means freedom to some of us (Score:2, Informative)

 I found this headline confusing, because when I started out here on Slashdot many of us used "free" to mean "available under a license that preserves your freedom to view source code, modify, and redistribute for any purpose" rather than merely "gratis."